I have to run earlier and earlier, to avoid people... and to avoid heat.

 Melania's Word Search

 I found this little ditty on the internet.
 It's a White House Word Search, that Melania created a couple months ago.
-It was meant to offer up some some family fun time.
+It was meant to offer up some family fun time.
 Hmmm?
 I wonder if she's made any new ones, lately.
 I don't know why this cracks me up.

 Pandemic Word Search